prakashdontaraju/maze-deep-reinforcement-learning/README.md

 # maze-deep-reinforcement-learning

+## Business Case

-Deep Reinforcement Q Learning (Maze) involves a player at a random starting location on a 20 X 20 environment (grid) trying to find the treasure at a fixed location on the grid.
+To train a player starting from a random location in a Maze to find the treasure at a fixed location using Deep Reinforcement Q Learning

 ## Environment

-There are multiple obstacles on the grid that the player cannot enter such as walls.
+There are multiple obstacles on the grid (20 X 20 environment) that the player cannot enter such as walls.
 However, the player can enter pits with mixed results because of the nature of the pits.

 Pits can be of 2 kinds: